datafold-dev/datafold/README.rst

 Any contribution (code/tutorials/documentation improvements), questions or feedback is very welcome.
 Either use the
-`issue tracker <https://gitlab.com/datafold-dev/datafold/-/issues>`__ or `service desk email <incoming+datafold-dev-datafold-14878376-issue-@incoming.gitlab.com>`__.
+`issue tracker <https://gitlab.com/datafold-dev/datafold/-/issues>`__ or `Email <incoming+datafold-dev-datafold-14878376-issue-@incoming.gitlab.com>`__.

 Instructions to set up *datafold* for development can be found `here <https://datafold-dev.gitlab.io/datafold/contribute.html>`__.

 Dependencies
 ============

-The *datafold* dependencies are managed in the file `requirements.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements.txt>`__ and install with *datafold*.
-The tests and tutorials require further dependencies which are managed in `requirements-dev.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements-dev.txt>`__.
+The dependencies of the core package are managed in `requirements.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements.txt>`__ and install with *datafold*.
+The tests, tutorials, documentation and code analysis require additional dependencies which are managed in `requirements-dev.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements-dev.txt>`__.

 *datafold* integrates with common packages from the